Last updated May 2026 · By Nick Hall, CA resident who has navigated the handgun roster and LCI exemption for wheelguns

 Let’s be real about why revolvers deserve a closer look in the Golden State.
 California’s Handgun Roster requires all new semi-automatic pistols to include microstamping technology, a loaded chamber indicator, and a magazine disconnect safety.
 Almost no manufacturer is willing to produce guns with all three features, which is why the roster keeps shrinking year after year.

 Revolvers?
-They’re exempt from the microstamping and magazine disconnect requirements.
+They’re exempt from the microstamping, loaded chamber indicator, and magazine disconnect requirements.
 That means manufacturers can still add new revolver models to the roster without jumping through impossible hoops.
 It’s one of the few bright spots in California gun law.

 Related California Guides